 Eloi immediately made her famous pose.
-Then she instructed me to lean on the other side of the tree, we held hands and Dante was ready to take a snap!
+Then she instructed me to lean on the other side of the tree, we held hands and Victor was ready to take a snap!
 I don’t know but women are very good at this, they can quickly come up with creative ideas when it comes to taking pictures and my girlfriend is a true testament of that.
 Well, look at our photo!

-Dante said that they included a visit to this tree as part of the habal-habal tour because of the positive reception of their guests, especially the younger ones.
+Victor said that they included a visit to this tree as part of the habal-habal tour because of the positive reception of their guests, especially the younger ones.

 I asked him how about the older guests, how do they react?

-Dante said, nothing.
+Victor said, nothing.
 Older people just laugh it all, take a picture then move on.
 Back to the habal-habal ride and on to our next location, I was thinking , why?